Your website is almost always people’s first point of contact

 Your website is almost always people’s first point of contact with your school.
 It is available 24/7, and is the single largest source of comprehensive information about who you are and what you make available in one place.

-Your largest target group, prospective students ages 16 to 24, is the most connected group in history, spending on average 3 hours a day surfing the internet and social media – and they (more than 50%) mostly access the internet from their mobile phones.
+Your largest target group, prospective students ages 16 to 24, is the most connected group in history, spending more than 3 hours a day surfing the internet (source) and social media – and they (more than 50%) mostly access the internet from their mobile phones.

 Your school is a service oriented business – specifically providing individual service for students as paying customers.
 Your website must be responsive to the needs of your prospective students, as well as your donors, alumni, your students, staff, and faculty, and the global research and education community.
 Your website must be in complete alignment with your institutional goals.